OpenSlides/openslides-backend/docs/actions/committee.json_upload.md

 ### Committee matching

 The `parent` field refers to the `committee/parent_id` field.
-If the row is an update row, it will be ignored.
 If the row is creating a new committee, an existing committee by that name is found, that will be referenced, otherwise a match will be sought among the committees in the import.
 If no match is found when the field is filled on a create row, the row will be marked as error.
-This is because the parent can't be set later, so in case this is a mistake an error is thrown to ensure the file can be corrected.

 ## Permission